U.S. Agent: Captain America

 Soon after, Steve Rogers abandons Captain America's costume and identity when ordered to report directly to the Commission on Superhuman Activities, feeling that Captain America had grown beyond the name's original role as a symbol of America during the war and not wanting to be tied down to a political agenda.
 The Commission debates who should be the new Captain America, with Nick Fury and Sam Wilson both being considered as candidates, although it was considered that the former was too old and would not want to give up the autonomy enjoyed as Director of S.H.I.E.L.D., where as in the case of the latter they did not believe that the United States was ready for a Black equivalent.

 Valerie Cooper, a member of the Commission, suggests that Walker should be made the new Captain America as a U.S. government operative.
 Though repulsed by the notion of giving up being Super-Patriot and taking on the Captain America identity he has criticized so much, Walker ultimately answers, "Ma'am, if Uncle Sam wanted me to be Mickey Mouse, I'd do it."
 As Captain America, he is forced to abandon Thrum as his manager, and can only retain Lemar Hoskins, one of the Buckies, since the other two failed to pass background checks.

 Walker is partnered with Hoskins as the new Bucky, but Hoskins later changes the codename to "Battlestar" due to the negative racial name connotations for a Black man.
 The two follow Adrian Sammish's orders.
 Walker is trained by the Freedom Force, the Guardsmen, and the Taskmaster —Taskmaster's training focusing on teaching him how to use Captain America's shield — and goes on his first mission against the Watchdogs militia group.

-Another of Walker's early acts as Captain America was a mission to "aid stability and democracy in South America" by teaming up with the Tarantula in order to hunt escaped political dissidents from his home country on behalf of its oppressive regime in order to silence them.
+Another of Walker's early acts as Captain America was a mission to "aid stability and democracy in South America" by teaming up with Tarantula to hunt escaped political dissidents from Delvadia.
 Despite believing in the fight against Communism and in the principle of helping America's "Democratic allies in Latin America", Walker becomes increasingly uncomfortable with the methods used by Tarantula after he interrogates and threatens occupants of an immigration detention center for information on his targets.
-The two battle and wound Spider-Man, however Walker – increasingly conflicted by the fact that both the immigrants who Tarantula interrogated, and Spider-Man looked upon him and the uniform he wore with fear, seeing him as an enemy – decides to walk away, convincing himself that this course of action was not something that Captain America would support.
+The two battle and wound Spider-Man.
+Walker – increasingly conflicted by the fact that both the immigrants who Tarantula interrogated, and Spider-Man looked upon him and the uniform he wore with fear, seeing him as an enemy – decides to walk away, convincing himself that this course of action was not something that Captain America would support.
 Spider-Man ultimately defeats Tarantula, and Walker later learns that the individual who gave him his orders to help Tarantula was a rogue agent who did so without legal authority, beating him and telling him that the uniform he wears is supposed to inspire, not terrify.